What causes stress at work and what can you do to manage your stressors?

 The HSE defines work-related stress as the harmful reaction people have to undue pressures and demands placed on them at work.

-It has identified six aspects of job design, workplace culture and working environment that, if not adequately managed, can become stressors.
+It has identified six aspects of job design, workplace culture and work environment that, if not adequately managed, can become stressors.

 For example, you might feel stressed if:

-when change (personnel, technology, office, procedures) occur you have no avenue to offer input/comment or they are brought in quickly without notice (change)
+when changes (personnel, technology, office, procedures) occur you have no avenue to offer input/comment or they are brought in quickly without notice or training (change)

 the culture is one that does not align with your values, there is tension between teams or colleagues or you are feeling bullied and harassed (relationships)